CONSCIOUS MEDIA VISIONARIES

 entertaining and uplifting content that encourages audiences to think mindfully, choose consciously, and create wellness in their lifeKate Neligan

-It is well-documented media has mental, emotional, physical, and energetic impacts on the viewer.
-Conscious Media is entertainment which has a positive impact.
+Media impacts viewers mentally, emotionally, physically, and energetically.
+Conscious Media is entertainment that has a positive impact.
 It makes the world a healthier place on an individual and communal level.
+We need that!

 CONSCIOUS MEDIA INFO & STATS…